counterfactual/monorepo/packages/node/README.md

 We have [some diagrams](./docs/diagram.md) explaining the Node's architecture and control flow.

+## Mnemonic and private key generation

+In order for the Node to produce state-update commitments, it needs access to some signing keys.

+There are two ways in which this is supported:j

+1. A [`mnemonic`](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) string is provided at the "MNEMONIC" key of the Store service that gets passed into the Node upon instantiation.
+If no mnemonic is provided in the Store, one is randomly generated and written to the Store.
+The mnemonic is used to generate a "public identifer" for the Node (the address by which the Node is known by).
+It is also used to generate private keys which are specific to `AppInstance`s.

+2. Instead of supplying a mnemonic, the operator supplies two other arguments:

+- a [public extended key](https://bitcoin.org/en/glossary/extended-key) which will serve as the "public identifier" of the Node, and will be used to generate signer addresses at `AppInstance`-specific derivation paths
+- a callback function that offers the generation of a signing key given a specific derivation path.
+This enables the consumer of a Node (i.e. wallets) to not reveal any mnemonics but provide the ability to sign state isolated to specific `AppInstance`s.
+The Node also exposes a reference implementation of this as a static method available to external callers.

 ## Apps and OutcomeTypes

 Each application that is installed in a channel has an `OutcomeType` that defines when the app reaches a terminal state and is about to be uninstalled how the funds allocated to it will be distributed.